 Studying for all certifications can be difficult, as all you have to go on is a short list of the exam objectives and the services/technologies covered.
 It’s nice to get some kind of targeted resources or training that is targeted towards the specific certification exam you’re studying for.
-The new Second Edition of the Exam Reference book from Microsoft Press for the 70-535 Architecting Microsoft Azure Solutions certification exam is now available.
+The new Exam Reference book from Microsoft Press for the 70-535 Architecting Microsoft Azure Solutions certification exam is now available.
 This book will guide you through all the different topic areas you need to know in order to take and pass the 70-535 exam, then become a Microsoft Azure certified Architect.

 Book Availability: It’s worth noting that the scheduled publish date for this book is May 20, 2018.
 At the time of writing this, the book may not be available for a few months yet, so you’ll want to consider this before preordering the book.
 Read More

 There were some recent announcements about upcoming Microsoft Certification Retirement Plans.
 Among these plans is included the retirement of the 70-534 Architecting Azure Solutions exam.
 At first, this is a little surprising since the 70-534 exam is 1 of 3 core Azure certification exams, however, this retirement is much different than typical exam retirements.

 Normally, when Microsoft retires a certification exam it’s reached end of life and the technology covered is no longer current.
 With the 70-534 exam, Microsoft is implementing a significant content update / upgrade to the exam to keep it current with the current state of Azure Architecture.
 As a result, rather than simply updating the exam content, they have decided to retire the exam December 31, 2017 and replace it with a new exam; the 70-535 exam with the same name.